CanDIG/candigv2-download-client/README.md

 ## Usage

-The script operates in one of two main modes, selected by a required argument: `--clinical-download` or `--htsget-download`.
+The script operates in one of two main modes, selected by a required argument: `--clinical` or `--variant`.

 ```bash
 python src/client/main.py [MODE] [OPTIONS...]